Abhay Deol

-Abhay Singh Deol (born 15 March 1976) is an Indian actor and producer who is known for his work in Hindi films alongside Kannada and Tamil cinema.
+Abhay Deol (born 15 March 1976) is an Indian actor who is known for his work in Hindi films.
 Born in the Deol family, he made his on-screen debut in 2005 with Imtiaz Ali's romantic comedy Socha Na Tha.

-After the modest success of his debut, Deol was praised for his performances in films such as Manorama Six Feet Under (2007) and Oye Lucky!
+Deol was praised for his performances in the independent films Manorama Six Feet Under (2007) and Oye Lucky!
 Lucky Oye!
 (2008).
-His breakthrough role came in 2009 with the starring role as Dev in Anurag Kashyap's black comedy Dev.D, a modern-day adaptation of Devdas.
-Following the success of the film, Deol gained wider recognition.
+His breakthrough role came in 2009 with a starring role in Anurag Kashyap's black comedy Dev.D, a modern-day adaptation of Devdas.

-After mainly appearing in independent films early in his career, he starred in Zoya Akhtar's Zindagi Na Milegi Dobara, a road trip film that went to become one of the highest-grossing films in Bollywood.
-His performance was well-received and earned him his first nomination for Filmfare Award for Best Supporting Actor.
-Deol has since appeared in independent films including the drama Road, Movie (2010) and the war film Chakravyuh (2012), while simultaneously working in commercially successful films including the romantic drama Raanjhanaa (2013), and the romantic comedy Happy Bhag Jayegi (2016).
-He made his debut in Tamil language film Hero.
+Deol had his biggest commercial success in Zoya Akhtar's ensemble film Zindagi Na Milegi Dobara (2011).
+His performance was well-received and earned him a nomination for Filmfare Award for Best Supporting Actor.
+Deol later appeared in independent films including the drama Road, Movie (2010) and the war film Chakravyuh (2012), while simultaneously working in commercially successful films including the romantic drama Raanjhanaa (2013), and the romantic comedy Happy Bhag Jayegi (2016).
+He has since starred in the Tamil film Hero (2019) and in the Netflix drama miniseries Trial By Fire (2023).